Breaking the Stigma: Portraying Opioid Use Disorder as a Treatable Health Condition

 When comparing treated vignette groups to the control group, social distance attitudes improved for respondents receiving the treated prescription medication and heroin vignettes.
 For example, the odds of willingness to have a person with this disorder marry into their family was 75% higher for those receiving the treated heroin vignette compared to the control group.
 Those receiving the treated heroin and prescription pain medication vignettes were also more likely than the control group to believe that treatment can control symptoms.

 Attitudes regarding social distance, treatment effectiveness, and discrimination were improved for those receiving treated vignettes compared to untreated vignettes.
 Compared to the untreated heroin vignette, those receiving the treated version were more willing to work with a person with this disorder and allow a person with this disorder to marry into their family.
 They were also more likely to believe that treatment can control symptoms, and they were less accepting of discrimination.
 Those receiving the treated pain medication vignette (vs. untreated) were also more willing to allow a person with this disorder to marry into their family and less accepting of discrimination.
-In the graph below showing the percent of responses for the two social distance attitude questions, drug addiction vignettes had more stigmatizing responses (i.e., unwillingness in relation to the social distance attitude questions) than seen with the mental illness vignettes.
+In the graph below shows the percentage of responses for the two social distance attitude questions, drug addiction vignettes had more stigmatizing responses (i.e., unwillingness in relation to the social distance attitude questions) than seen with the mental illness vignettes.

 Stigma is an often overlooked barrier to accessing services and also affects policies in the realm of mental health.
 While the destigmatizing shift from personal culpability and willful misconduct to a brain malfunction and public health problem has helped increase awareness of substance use disorders as a medical issue deserving of treatment, this study shows how the portrayal of the same individual with a treated or untreated disorder can impact perceptions and attitudes.
 This may be particularly damaging for implementing policy changes and improving existing services.
 For example, people may be less likely to endorse the development of supportive housing for homeless individuals with substance use disorder if they view them negatively as merely engaging in willful misconduct.
 In contrast, if people perceived this population as suffering from a health condition and worthy of treatment and assistance, they may be more likely to support this idea.
 These findings extend beyond the general public as words used to describe individuals can even influence mental health professionals’ perceptions of people with substance use disorder (see here).